tcarland/mysql-ansible/README.md

 mysql_repl_password: 'myreplpw'
 ```

-The inventory also supports a `clients` group for installing just
+The inventory also supports a `clients` group for installing just the
-the client libraries and the MySQL JDBC Connector.
+mysql client libraries and the MySQL JDBC Connector.
 The wrapper
 script `mysql-client-install.sh` runs the install yaml with the
-supported `client` tag to limit the playbook run to client only
+supported `client` tag to limit the playbook run to client only install.
-install.